-I would like to discuss my interests and qualifications with you in person and have enclosed a résumé for your review.
-You may reach me at my email and phone listed above, and can reference writing samples and additional information through www.linkedin.com/in/samplestudent.
+I would like to discuss my interests and qualifications with you in person.
+You may reach me at my email and phone listed above and can reference writing samples and additional information through www.linkedin.com/in/ttiger.
 Thank you very much for your consideration.